karmarider/HackerNewsCoreAngular/README.md

 	It serves well as tests.
 	I did develop the "Latest Hacker News Stories" and corresponding Web API that it calls.

 6. I abandoned Version 3 approach, which was to develop using Angular CLI and Visual Code.
-I would have preferred that approach, but I ran into an Angular configuration problem, and in a real work situation, I would have persisted, but in this case I decided on a more time-effective approach.
+I would have preferred that approach, but I ran into an Angular configuration problem, and usually I would have persisted, but in this case I decided on a more time-effective approach.